numeru55/ubuntu_custom_install/make_version/readme.md

 # WARING

-DEVICE WILL BE WIPED WITHOUT WARNING.
+DEVICE WILL BE WIPED WITHOUT ANY WARNING.

 # Basic usage

 - Unmount all the target device.
+- Specify the target device to `Makefile`.
-- Run `sudo ./format.sh /dev/sdb` to clean the target device /dev/sdb.
+- Run `make format_disk` to clean the target device.
-- Run `sudo ./build.sh /dev/sdb` to install ubuntu 20.04 focal with my favorite setting.
+- Run `make build` to install ubuntu 20.04 focal with my favorite setting.
+- (Option) Run `make refind` to install rEFInd boot manager.

 # Customize

-- Edit `build.sh` also to modify hostname, user name, packages and so on.
+- Edit `tools/chroot_script.sh` also to modify hostname, user name, packages and so on.

 # memos ( in Japanese )